Felix feUSD (FEUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Felix feUSD Price Prediction for 2025–2050

-According to your Felix feUSD price prediction, the value of FEUSD is expected to change by 238.64%, reaching a price of 3.3663USD by 2050.
+According to your Felix feUSD price prediction, the value of FEUSD is expected to change by 238.64%, reaching a price of 3.3931USD by 2050.

 Short Term Felix feUSD Price Prediction For Today, Tomorrow, This Week, and 30 Days